Military simulation: The simulation spectrum

 Increasing the level of abstraction still further, simulation moves towards an environment readily recognised by civilian wargamers.
-This type of simulation can be manual, implying no (or very little) computer involvement, computer-assisted, or fully computerised.
+This professional wargaming simulation can be manual, implying no (or very little) computer involvement, computer-assisted, or fully computerised.

 Graf Helmuth von Moltke is nowadays regarded as the grandfather of modern military simulation.
 Although not the inventor of Kriegsspiel, he was greatly impressed by it as a young officer, and as Chief of Staff of the Prussian Army promoted its use as a training aid.

 Manual simulations have probably been in use in some form since mankind first went to war.
 Chess can be regarded as a form of military simulation (although its precise origins are debated).
 In more recent times, the forerunner of modern simulations was the Prussian game Kriegsspiel, which appeared around 1811 and is sometimes credited with the Prussian victory in the Franco-Prussian War.
 It was distributed to each Prussian regiment and they were ordered to play it regularly, prompting a visiting German officer to declare in 1824, "It's not a game at all!
 It's training for war!"
 Eventually so many rules sprang up, as each regiment improvised their own variations, two versions came into use.
 One, known as "rigid Kriegsspiel", was played by strict adherence to the lengthy rule book.
 The other, "free Kriegsspiel", was governed by the decisions of human umpires.
 Each version had its advantages and disadvantages: rigid Kriegsspiel contained rules covering most situations, and the rules were derived from historical battles where those same situations had occurred, making the simulation verifiable and rooted in observable data, which some later American models discarded.
 However, its prescriptive nature acted against any impulse of the participants towards free and creative thinking.
 Conversely, free Kriegsspiel could encourage this type of thinking, as its rules were open to interpretation by umpires and could be adapted during operation.
 This very interpretation, though, tended to negate the verifiable nature of the simulation, as different umpires might well adjudge the same situation in different ways, especially where there was a lack of historical precedent.
 In addition, it allowed umpires to weight the outcome, consciously or otherwise.